Updated: Jan 12, 2022

-See-Through Power, as any of the performances parameters shall be defined for a define See-Through FOV range. (detailed in a post dedicated to See-Through FOV).
+See-Through Power, as any of the performances parameters shall be defined for a defined See-Through FOV range. (detailed in a post dedicated to See-Through FOV).

-In systems where projected image AID is a finite distanse (detailed in a separate post dedicated to AID), See-Through Power correction shall be done for the same distance as the projected image distance.
+In systems where projected image AID is a finite distance (detailed in a separate post dedicated to AID), See-Through Power correction shall be done for the same distance as the projected image distance.

 The is relevant only for the Augmented Reality Systems, as in VR / MR system there is no see-through vision.
 Here are several aspects to consider when forming the system See-Through Power requirements in order to create an optimal design and user experience:

-See-Through Power requirement is one of the few requirements that don’t depend on the system’s use and the image content, but rather just minimizing the affect of the presence of optical elements in front of user’s eyes.
-Thus the requirements considerations that will ultimately create good user experience are based totally on the human vision characteristics.
+See-Through Power requirement is one of the few requirements that don’t depend on the system’s use and the image content, but rather just minimizing the effect of the presence of optical elements in front of user’s eyes.
+Thus, the requirements considerations that will ultimately create good user experience are based totally on the human vision characteristics.

-See-Through Power can not be corrected electronically, i.e. by manioulating the projected image, as done for Distortion correction (see separate post on Distortion).
+See-Through Power cannot be corrected electronically, i.e., by manipulating the projected image, as done for Distortion correction (see separate post on Distortion).
 The only way of controlling See-Through Power is with direct viewing optical elements design and tolerances.
-On the other hand it is important not to require over-strict tolerances, which affect elements complexity and price.
+On the other hand, it is important not to require over-strict tolerances, which affect elements complexity and price.
 These parameter requirements trade-off is very important.